 - SEC. \\\.
 Section 11344.2 of the Government Code is amended to read: - 11344.2.
-The office shall supply a complete set of the California Code of Regulations, and of the California Regulatory Code Supplement in the form provided by the State Printer to the county clerk of any county or to the delegatee of the county clerk pursuant to Section 26803.5, provided the director makes the following two determinations: - (a) The county clerk or the delegatee of the county clerk pursuant to Section 26803.5 is maintaining the code and supplement in complete and current condition in a place and at times convenient to the public. - (b) The California Code of Regulations and California Regulatory Code Supplement are not otherwise reasonably available to the public in the community where the county clerk or the delegatee of the county clerk pursuant to Section 26803.5 would normally maintain the code and supplements by distribution to libraries pursuant to Article 6 (commencing with Section 14900) of Chapter 7 of Part 5.5.

-- Comment.
-Section 11344.2 is amended to remove an obsolete provision. - This change was requested by OAL, to reflect existing practice.
-The Commission 2 3 would like to receive input as to whether this change would create any problems.
+The office shall supply a complete set of the California Code of Regulations, and of the California Regulatory Code Supplement in the form provided by the State Printer to the county clerk of any county or to the delegatee of the county clerk pursuant to Section 26803.5, provided the director makes the following two determinations: - (a) The county clerk or the delegatee of the county clerk pursuant to Section 26803.5 is maintaining the code and supplement in complete and current condition in a place and at times convenient to the public. - (b) The California Code of Regulations and California Regulatory Code Supplement are not otherwise reasonably available to the public in the community where the county clerk or the delegatee of the county clerk pursuant to Section 26803.5 would normally maintain the code and supplements by distribution to libraries pursuant to Article 6 (commencing with Section 14900) of Chapter 7 of Part 5.5. - Comment.
+Section 11344.2 is amended to reflect existing practice. - Note.
+This change was requested by OAL.
+The Commission would like to receive input as to whether this change would create any problems.